BehindTheMath/XVoicePlus/README.md

 * [runnirr](https://github.com/runnirr) for creating the original XVoice+
 * [B2OJustin](https://github.com/Justin42) for taking over development of XVoice+
 * [iHelp101](https://github.com/iHelp101) for updating XVoice+ to work with CM12
+* [Jake Hamby](https://github.com/jhamby) (a former engineer at Google, who helped maintain the internal SMS processing code for Android) for providing a lot of information about PDU structure and processing.

 ## License
     Copyright © 2017 Behind The Math